Staying Healthy During Pregnancy

 - Talk to your health care provider about any prescription drugs you’re taking.

-- Let all of your health care providers know that you’re pregnant so that they’ll keep that in mind when recommending or prescribing any medications.
+- Let all of your health care providers know that you’re pregnant so that they’ll keep that in mind when recommending or prescribing any medicines.

 - Also remember to discuss natural remedies, supplements, and vitamins.

-If you were prescribed a medication before you became pregnant for an illness, disease, or condition you still have, consult with your health care provider, who can help you weigh potential benefits and risks of continuing your prescription.
+If you were prescribed a medicine before you became pregnant for an illness, disease, or condition you still have, talk with your health care provider, who can help you weigh potential benefits and risks of continuing your prescription.

-If you become sick (e.g., with a cold) or have symptoms that are causing you discomfort or pain (like a headache or backache), talk to your health care provider about medications you can take and alternative ways to help you feel better without medication.
+If you become sick (e.g., with a cold) or have symptoms that are causing you discomfort or pain (like a headache or backache), talk to your health care provider about medicines you can take and alternative ways to help you feel better without medicine.

 Healthy Pregnancy Habits: From Start to Finish